-Forza Horizon 4 will be set across Great Britain, in the Lake District and Edinburgh.
+Forza Horizon 4 will be set across Great Britain, spanning across the Lake District, Edinburgh and more.
 A gorgeous gameplay reveal provided details of the game, and Trusted Reviews has got a chance to play it at E3 2018.

 What is Forza Horizon 4?